USEPA/Scribe-Data-View-Tool/README.md

     > python manage.py makemigrations scribe_models

-4. Synchronize migrations just to the default Sadie database with the default django models/migrations.
+4. Synchronize migrations just to the default Scribe-Data-View-Tool database with the default django models/migrations.
    Run manage.py to set the project settings, so the Django project’s setting files point to the project's environment (.env) variables:
     > python manage.py migrate --database default